Anna Windass: Storylines

+It is at this point that Anna's romance with Owen has started to crumble, with the impact of Faye's pregnancy and the couple's difference of opinions on the matter straining their relationship.
+Things become even more problematic for the couple when Owen's ex-wife Linda Hancock (Jacqueline Leonard), also the mother of Izzy and Katy, turns up to reconcile with her daughters and later reveals to Anna and Gary in front of them that Owen forced her to stop contact with their daughters.
+Anna also believes that Owen has begun harbouring feelings for Linda again, to which Owen frequently denies over and over again.
+Anna and Owen later have a massive row over their past troubles, during which Anna realizes that Owen has never really managed to fully forgiven her betrayal with Phelan a year ago.
+Because of this and everything that has happened between them, Anna breaks up with Owen and declares their relationship is over.
+She nevertheless becomes saddened when Owen leaves Weatherfield with Katy to Portugal before he would proceed to embark on a new life himself in Aberdeen.

 At Miley's christening, Faye does a runner from the church.
 Tim follows her outside and Faye admits to Tim that she's not ready to be a mother yet and that she thinks her mother doesn't understand how she feels.
 When Jackson's parents, Josie and Greig, offer to have Miley come live with them, both Anna and Tim are against the idea.
 However, they soon discovered this is the only option to prevent baby Miley from being adopted, and in that same month and year, the Windasses say a tearful goodbye to Miley and Josie drives off with the baby.
 In August 2015, the Hodges left Weatherfield with the baby for a new life in Canada, pretending to be on vacation.
-When Anna and Tim discovered this over a phone call, they told an upset Faye, who had a talk with best male friend, Craig Tinker (Colson Smith).
-Faye decided that Miley was better off in Canada, but when Tim confronted her for being selfish, Faye told him that she has made up her mind and that Miley is with people that love her.
-On New Year's Eve 2015, Anna begins a relationship with Sally's ex-husband Kevin Webster (Michael Le Vell) They kept their relationship a secret but when Tim spotted them in a taxi, he decided to keep it secret as he didn't want to hurt Sally after she had a kiss with Kevin on the previous year before her wedding.
+When Anna and Tim discovered this over a phone call, they told an upset Faye, who had a talk with her close friend Craig Tinker (Colson Smith) over the matter.
+Faye decided that Miley was better off in Canada, but when Tim confronted her over this decision, Faye told him that she has made up her mind and that Miley is with people that love her.